The Physics Of Ice Skating

 A skater can also skate backwards using a gliding pattern in the shape of a lazy "S" (as shown below), in which the skater's blades never leave the ice.
 However, the skater cannot push off against the ice as hard as he does when skating forward, which means he cannot go as fast.
 In this technique, the skater pushes against the ice with his push-skate facing inward, while his other skate glides.
 As the skater moves backwards he then switches to the other leg and pushes off the ice with that one, and the process is mirrored.
 Thus, the physics of skating backward is similar to the physics of skating forward.

-As a skater gains speed, the velocity of his pushing leg relative to the ice decreases.
-This reduces the amount of push force that the skater can exert on the ice.
-For instance, if a skater can at most move his feet at 7 m/s then the greatest push force will be when he begins skating from rest.
-At this point the velocity of his foot relative to the ice is 7 m/s (a maximum).
-As the skater gains speed this relative velocity decreases.
-For example, if he reaches a speed of 5 m/s, the relative velocity of his foot relative to the ice is 2 m/s (assuming he moves his leg backwards, with no sideways component of velocity), and the push force is less as a result.
-Consequently, there is a maximum speed the skater can reach, which is directly influenced by how fast he can move his feet.
+A skater can at most move his feet at about 7 m/s, and the greatest forward push force will be when he begins skating from rest.
+At this point the velocity of his foot relative to the ice is 7 m/s.
+As the skater gains speed this relative velocity changes.
+For example, if the skater reaches a speed of 5 m/s, the relative velocity of his foot relative to the ice is 2 m/s (assuming he moves his leg backwards, with no sideways component of velocity), and the push force is less as a result.
+Consequently, there is a maximum speed a skater can reach, which is directly influenced by how fast he can move his feet on the ice.
 However, the maximum speed the skater can reach is not necessarily 7 m/s.
 It can be much more than this if the skater, when pushing off the ice, moves his leg backward with a sideways component of velocity.
 Analyzing the physics to determine the maximum speed involves looking at the biomechanics of the skater.

 To maintain his balance when accelerating forward, a skater will crouch (or bend) forward in the direction of motion.
 This prevents him from falling (tipping) backwards due to the torque caused by the forward component of the force F